Updated Summer 2016

-- The City Council has contracted with Colorado Mosquito Control for monitoring mosquitoes and spraying.
-This link provides home and personal protection tips, information about City of Fort Collins action, information about managing mosquito breeding sites and more.
+- This link provides home and personal protection tips, information about City of Fort Collins action, information about managing mosquito breeding sites and more.

 - Larimer County

 - Statistics on diagnosed West Nile virus cases in Larimer County, West Nile frequently asked questions, suggestions for protecting yourself from mosquito bites and more.

 - Larimer County Notification of Mosquito Spraying